 Add the Rest (Almost) – Pour in 2 cups of water.
 Deglaze the bottom of the pot by using your spoon to scrape it a bit.
 Then, add all of the other ingredients except for the greens.
 Give everything a good stir.
 Turn the heat down to medium.

-Cook the Curry - Let the curry cook for about 20-25 minutes, stirring it occasionally.
+Cook the Curry – Let the curry cook for about 20-25 minutes, stirring it occasionally.
 Add more water as needed if it starts to become too thick.
-Take the pot off the heat when the sweet potatoes have softened but not to the point when they are mushy.
+Take the pot off the heat when the sweet potatoes have softened but not to the point where they are mushy.
 I like to check their tenderness with a fork.
 Scoop the cinnamon sticks out and then stir the greens in.
 They will wilt within a minute or two of being in the hot curry.

 Enjoy! – Give the curry a squeeze of lemon and enjoy!